rushu570/rushu570/README.md

 ### 🌱 What I’m currently learning?

- - Recently, I am working on front-end Library ReactJS and competitive programming skills.
+ - I am working on my competitive programming skills.

 - 👯 I’m looking to collaborate on good Industry level projects in ML